mk-fg/mpy-mhz19-co2-eink-logger/README.md

 Micropython MH-Z19x CO2 EInk Logger
 ===================================

-Code for running an autonomous CO2 (CO₂, [Carbon Dioxide]) meter device, showing timestamped log of its measurements on a persistent EInk screen (or ePaper one actually).
+Micropython script for running an autonomous CO2 (CO₂, [Carbon Dioxide]) meter device, printing timestamped log of its measurements on a persistent EInk screen (or ePaper one actually).

 Components involved: